aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 But Yoḥanan took those whom he had saved from Yishmael’s hands and the eunuchs and women and young children, and came to a certain place called Mandra.[foot]The name means "cattle-pen."
-Dr. Thackeray, <em>Josephus, the Man</em>, etc., p.89 note, suggests that Josephus read Gid'roth Kimham "cattle-pens of Kimham" in the Heb. of Yirmiyahu 41:17 where our Masoretic text reads "Geroth Kimham (Targum and A.V. "habitation of Kimham") near Bethlehem"...[/foot] And there he remained for that day until they decided to depart from there and go to Egypt, fearing that the Babylonians might kill them, if they remained in the country, in their wrath over the murder of Gedaliah who had been appointed by them as governor.
+Dr. Thackeray, <em>Josephus, the Man</em>, etc., p.89 note, suggests that Josephus read Gid'roth Kimham "cattle-pens of Kimham" in the Heb. of Yirmiyahu 41:17 where our Masoretic text reads "Geroth Kimham (Targum and A.V. "habitation of Kimham") near Bethlehem"...[/foot] And there he remained for that day until they decided to depart from there and go to Egypt, fearing that the Babylonians might kill them, if they remained in the country, in their wrath over the murder of Gedalyah who had been appointed by them as governor.
 </div></td></tr>